nnmarcoo/bloom/README.md

   </tbody>
 </table>

-Drag to pan.
-Scroll wheel to zoom.
+Drag to pan · Scroll to zoom · Drop files to open

 ## Build